IMPORTANT - For comprehensive information on dates, courses, travel and other important information,

 Non-NIU Students: Undergraduate students who want to participate in the program and earn academic credit from NIU who have not previously enrolled at NIU, or who are not currently enrolled at NIU, should ask the Registrar at their institution to forward an official transcript as soon as possible to the Study Abroad Office.
 (Student-issued transcripts and photocopies are not acceptable.)
 Questions relating to the admission requirements or transcripts should be directed to the Study Abroad Office.

-Graduate students who have not previously enrolled at NIU, or who are not currently enrolled at NIU, who will participate in the program in order to earn academic graduate credit as a "student-at-large" (SAL) must provide a transcript from the baccalaureate institution and from any institution at which graduate credit has been earned.
-This document must be provided to the SAO before a student can be admitted as an SAL to the program.
-(Student issued transcripts and photocopies are not acceptable.)
+Graduate students who have not previously enrolled at NIU, or who are not currently enrolled at NIU, who will participate in the program in order to earn academic graduate credit as a "student-at-large" (SAL) must be admitted as an SAL to the graduate school and the program.

 Back to top